rsvim/rsvim/README.md

 - To be a powerfull TUI engine similar to GUI frameworks such as [Qt](https://www.qt.io/) and [Tk](https://tkdocs.com/), provides widgets, event handler, MVC, etc.
 - To be a programmable editor as a VM, provides a consistent scripting runtime environment, with built-in support for type system, async, modern plugin package manager, etc.
-- To be more timely updates, splits executable binary distribution and plug-in upgrade.
 - To be a text processing tool, allows batch processing text contents.
 - To be a background editing service, allows multiple clients to remotely access to work together.
 - To be modern and popular, leveraging community works for: theme, documentation, development, etc.